Artist Opportunities

 CONFERENCES, SUMMITS, WORKSHOPS, & EVENTS

 Seattle Office of Arts and Culture now offers a Public Art Boot Camp series.
-Starting in December 2022, a series of online workshops will be free and available to anyone interested in learning more about public art.
+Since December 2022, a series of online workshops have been free and available to anyone interested in learning more about public art.
 Featuring staff, artists, and experts in the field, the information shared will highlight the steps needed to navigate through the completion of a public art project successfully.
-Register for Hiring Subcontractors: Engineers, Fabricators and Artwork Installers on Thursday, March 9, 2023 at 7:00-8:00PM PT, and register for Life After Project Completion: Post-Installation Rights & Responsibilities on Thursday, May 11, 2023 at 7:00-8:00pm PT.

 PROGRAMS, GRANTS, & AVAILABLE FUNDING